 Black-backed Butcherbird

 Black-backed Butcherbird.
-Photo Credit – Pied Butcherbird Jean and Fred Hort
+Photo Credit: Jean and Fred Hort

-The size of a Black-backed Butcherbird is about 260-270 mm.
-Both sexes are alike or females black-naped.
+The size of a Black-backed Butcherbird is about 260–270 mm.
+Both sexes are alike or females are black-naped.
 Hence, the head, face, and chin are black with a white collar; the back and scapulars are black flecked white; the rump is white.
-Wings black, broad white edging to coverts and white stripe through secondaries.
-The tail is black, outer feathers are tipped broadly white with the throat to under-tail white.
+Wings are black, broad white edging to coverts and white stripe through secondaries.
+The tail is black, and the outer feathers are tipped broadly white, from the throat to the undertail.

-The eyes are brown and the bill is gray, the tip darker along with the legs are dark grey.
-The immature bird is a little duller than adults; nape to mid-back plain dusky.
+The eyes are brown, the bill is gray, the tip is darker, and the legs are dark grey.
+The immature bird is a little duller than adults; nape to mid-back is plain dusky.
 The call of a Black-backed Butcherbird is cawing in alarm and aggression.
 Therefore, the song of Black-backed Butcherbird is piping whistles and caws.
-The breeding and nesting season is June-November.
+The breeding and nesting seasons are June–November.

-The bird builds a nest with roots; on a tree fork, 18-20 meters up.
-The clutch contains 3 or 4; green-gray eggs, that are sparingly spotted red-brown and slate; oval, about 28 x 20 mm.
-The distribution is Cape York Peninsula south to Palmer River.
+The bird builds a nest with roots; on a tree fork, 18–20 meters up.
+The clutch contains 3 or 4; green-gray eggs, that are sparingly spotted red-brown and slate; it is oval, about 28 x 20 mm.
+The distribution is from the Cape York Peninsula south to Palmer River.
 Also found in Papua New Guinea.
-There are 2 races; one in Australia.
-The Black-backed Butcherbird lives in woodland on the Cape York Peninsula.
-Shallow cup of sticks, lined with grass.
+There are 2 races, one in Australia.
+The Black-backed Butcherbird lives in woodland on the Cape York Peninsula. shallow cup of sticks, lined with grass.

 Black-backed Butcherbird